Mykhailo Hrushevsky: Legacy

 Hrushevsky's portrait appears on the 50 hryvnia note.
 A museum in Kyiv and another in Lviv are devoted to his memory, and monuments to him have been erected in both cities.
 A street in Kyiv bears his name and houses the Verkhovna Rada (parliament) and many governmental offices.
 The Ukrainian Academy of Sciences recently initiated the publication of his Collected Works, in 50 volumes.

+The chair of Ukrainian history at Harvard University is named for him.

 Family

 Mykhailo Hrushevsky had five younger siblings: sister Hanna and brothers Zakhariy, Fedir, Oleksandr and Vasyl.
 Oleksandr (1877–1943) was married to Olha Hrushevska (Parfenenko) (1876–1961).
 Hanna Shamraieva had two children, Serhii and Olha.

 Hrushevskyi's wife, Maria-Ivanna Hrushevska (November 8, 1868 – September 19, 1948), was from 1917 was a member of the Central Rada and a treasurer for the Ukrainian National Theatre.
 Their daughter Kateryna Hrushevska was born in 1900.
 In July 1938 she was arrested on accusation of "anti-Soviet activities" and held in Kyiv's Lukyanivka Prison.
 According to official documents, she died in 1943 in exile in Novosibirsk.
 Maria herself died in 1948 in Kyiv, having never learnt about her daughter's death.